glamrock/cupcake/README.md

 **Contact**: Griffin Boyce, griffin @ cryptolab.net

+##What even is Cupcake?
+Cupcake uses something called Flashproxy to create special Tor bridges that are harder to block.
+As with all circumvention projects, there's a *lot* more to it than that, but that is the jist.
+Flashproxy was created by David Fifield, and there is a lot of ongoing research in this area.
+You can learn more at the <a href="http://crypto.stanford.edu/flashproxy">Stanford Flashproxy site</a>.
+Cupcake exists as an easy way to distribute Flashproxy, with the goal of getting as many people to become bridges as possible.

-##What the frak?
+##What the frak is a Flashproxy?
 There is this thing called a Flash Proxy[[1](https://crypto.stanford.edu/flashproxy/)] - basically a code snippet that you run on sites and visitors become tor bridges temporarily.

 I kind of love/hate the idea, because visitors aren't willing participants and the bridges last a short short while.
 But it means that you don't have to run the whole Tor shebang if you only want to make bridges.
 It's really innovative, and uses technology that the majority of computer owners have enabled (JavaScript).

-So, what I want to do is take that same client-side code snippets and turn it into a browser extension.
+So, what I decided to do is take that same client-side code snippets and turn it into a browser extension.
 People install it and they opt-in to become really robust bridges.
+It was a total experiment, but it went so well that I decided to expand the project.

 ##But... why bother with flash proxies?
 *"The purpose of this project is to create many ephemeral bridge IP